 One of the best parts of A Quiet Place is how it ends.
 We don’t want to give away anything in that regard, but suffice to say it opens up a world of possibilities for the inevitable sequel.
 There’s plenty of meat left on the bone here — and you can sign us up for an Alien to Aliens type of genre switch in which humanity fights back.

 Beyond the semi-adversarial relationship between Regan and her father, which feels a little suspect considering they live under constant threat of death, the only other issue that gnawed at us were some logic gaps in the story.

-Again, we don’t want to delve into spoiler territory, but there were definitely moments where we rationed out, “well if X is true, wouldn’t Y be effective.”
+Again, we don’t want to delve into spoiler territory, but there were definitely moments when we rationed out, “well if X is true, wouldn’t Y be effective?”
 It’s likely at least partially a byproduct of so little dialogue, and given the tone they’re able to strike with that approach we’re willing to accept the trade off.

 THE BONUS FEATURES

-In a genre where things like acting and plot are often brushed aside, A Quiet Place shows just how vital those elements are by unleashing a tense, character-driven horror movie that potentially feels like the ground floor of a franchise.
+In a genre in which things like acting and plot are often brushed aside, A Quiet Place shows just how vital those elements are by unleashing a tense, character-driven horror movie that potentially feels like the ground floor of a franchise.